-Coronavirus and Brexit have raised a red flag over the supply chains of many manufacturers within Britain, leading many to ask, “how robust is our supply chain?”.
-This is largely due to the over reliance on China and using key suppliers to promote economies of scale.
+Coronavirus and Brexit have raised a red flag over the supply chains of many manufacturers within Britain, leading many to ask, “How robust is our supply chain?”.
+This is largely due to the over-reliance on China and the use of key suppliers to promote economies of scale.

 The focus now though appears to be shifting, as businesses look to rebuild resilient supply chains which can withstand extreme levels of disruption.
 Cost will still remain as always, a crucial factor; that said, events of late have forced leaders to re-evaluate this position and place other areas of consideration above this.

 Single sourcing has remained a popular method due to the benefits associated; that said, it is becoming more common to diversify the supply chain through dual/multi-sourcing suppliers so as to not put all eggs in one basket.
 Also, having suppliers in multiple locations is an option for businesses who still wish to source from countries such as China or South Korea while simultaneously removing the over-reliance on them, decisions around what is to be made in-house vs what to outsource and reshoring manufacturing completely, are a few potential considerations for businesses to achieve a resilient and robust supply chain.

 Single sourcing has a number of benefits such as better channel visibility as one partner is responsible for the entire order, minimal variation in finished product quality and lower costs due to scale economies which can ultimately be passed on to the customer and stakeholders.

 A primary benefit of single-sourcing is accountability.
 As a “single source” is responsible for the entire project, there can be no blame passed on to others if the quality is not up to standard or if there is a delay in delivery.
 This heightened sense of responsibility often results in a more efficient service and high-quality finish so as to not damage relationships and/or brand reputation.